 Botox is the most commonly used brand of the industrially produced botulinum neurotoxin that is formulated from the Clostridium botulinum bacteria.
 Neurotoxin?
 Bacteria?
 It sounds a little scary when you think about it that way, but it’s actually completely safe when used by medical professionals.
 In fact, botulinum toxin is one of the most widely used and understood tools in a cosmetic surgeon’s arsenal, and it has been so for decades.

 Botox works by essentially interrupting nerve impulses to muscles.
 This prevents individual muscles and muscle groups from contracting, which in turn causes wrinkles and frown lines to soften and smooth out.
-This treatment lasts 3-4 months, and can be reapplied as necessary.
-The side-effects for using Botox in this way are minimal and usually only include a bit of bruising at the injection site.
+This treatment lasts 3-4 months and can be reapplied as necessary.
+The side effects for using Botox in this way are minimal and usually only include a bit of bruising at the injection site.

 Botox for Migraines

 Around 1992, Dr. William J Binder began conducting several studies to dig deeply into the usage of Botox for treating facial wrinkles.
-During this study, Dr. Binder noticed pronounced improvement in patients that suffered from migraines who underwent cosmetic Botox.
+During this study, Dr. Binder noticed a pronounced improvement in patients that suffered from migraines who underwent cosmetic Botox.
 Since then, Doctor Binder has become one of the world’s foremost authorities on Botox usage, and is arguably the leading expert when it comes to treating migraines with Botox.

 The exact nature of Botox’s effect on migraines is so far unknown, but it is theorized that Botox interrupts the very same nerve impulses that cause migraines, which is very similar to its effects when used for cosmetic purposes.
-When used to treat migraines, Botox is injected at several spots around the forehead and scalp, and occasionally on the back of neck towards the base of the skull.
-This procedure takes less than fifteen minutes, and can be performed during a regular office visit, with the patient returning to work immediately.
-Patients typically see improvements in 2-3 days, and can experience relief for up to three months.
+When used to treat migraines, Botox is injected at several spots around the forehead and scalp, and occasionally on the back of the neck towards the base of the skull.
+This procedure takes less than fifteen minutes and can be performed during a regular office visit, with the patient returning to work immediately.
+Patients typically see improvements in 2-3 days and can experience relief for up to three months.
 The procedure is usually done again shortly before this deadline in order to extend the benefits.